This financial update was originally written in June 2020. We added the BLUE SECTIONS in August 2020.

 In March, all of our event-related income (i.e. entry fees and membership) stopped until further notice (open this section for more details).

-By chance, we had completed the indoor season, but to date we have cancelled all of our outdoor events from March to the end of July.
-From a financial planning point of view, we are working on the basis that Regionals, Nationals and Beach Nationals are unlikely to take place.
-Thanks to our partners, we have had minimal losses in terms of commitments that still had to paid.
-But, we have not had to pay out significant sums against those events, we have lost the surplus from those events that we use to support the organisation's work.
+By chance, we had completed the indoor season, but to date we have cancelled all of our outdoor events from March to the end of September, and we think it unlikely that any events will take place before the end of the year.
+Thanks to our partners, we have had minimal losses in terms of commitments that still had to paid so far.
+But, although we have not had to pay out significant sums against those events, we have lost the surplus from those events that we use to support the organisation's work.
 Moreover, since many players only update their annual membership when they attend their first event of the season, there has been a consequential drop in membership income as well.

 In an announcement on 30th March, we outlined the details of our situation re staff.
 The following members of staff were all furloughed as of 1st April:

 Chesca Tyler Weddell (Coach Education Coordinator)

 Ruth Flight (GB Junior Programme Manager, part-time)

 Simon Hill (CEO) and Laura Atkins (bookkeeper, part-time) continue to work, but their hours have been reduced.